Drive-through Car Wash: Which to Use and Which to Avoid [VIDEO]

 - Water Treatment Systems

-Although car washes are now required to have their own water treatment systems, some car washes do not treat the water enough to remove elements like salt and toxic chemicals from previous users.
+Car washes are now required to have their own water treatment systems.
+However, some car washes do not treat the water enough.
+As a result, elements like salt and toxic chemicals from previous users cannot be removed.
 These substances can eventually cause paint damage and premature rusting.

 - Cleaning Methods